-23. In the current year, Oriole Corporation donated a painting worth \$75,000 to the Texas Art Museum, a qualified public charity.
+23. In the current year, Oriole Corporation donated a painting worth \$30,000 to the Texas Art Museum, a qualified public charity.
 The museum included the painting in its permanent collection.
-Oriole Corporation purchased the painting 5 years ago for \$25,000.
-Oriole's charitable contribution deduction is \$25,000 (ignoring the taxable income limitation).
+Oriole Corporation purchased the painting 5 years ago for \$10,000.
+Oriole's charitable contribution deduction is \$30,000 (ignoring the taxable income limitation).

-24. In the current year, Zircon Corporation donated scientific property worth \$300,000 to City University (a qualified charitable organization) to be used in research.
-The basis of the property was \$140,000, and Zircon had held it for ten months as inventory.
-Zircon Corporation may deduct \$220,000 as a charitable contribution (ignoring the taxable income limitation).
-True False
+24. Crow Corporation, a C corporation, donated scientific property (basis of \$30,000, fair market value of \$50,000) to State University, a qualified charitable organization, to be used in research.
+Crow had held the property for four months as inventory.
+Crow Corporation may deduct \$50,000 for the charitable contribution (ignoring the taxable income limitation).

-25. Heron Corporation, a calendar year C corporation, had an excess charitable contribution for 2010 of \$5,000.
-In 2011, Heron made a further charitable contribution of \$20,000.
-Heron's 2011 deduction is limited to \$15,000 (10% of taxable income).
+25. Heron Corporation, a calendar year C corporation, had an excess charitable contribution for 2011 of \$5,000.
+In 2012, Heron made a further charitable contribution of \$20,000.
+Heron's 2012 deduction is limited to \$15,000 (10% of taxable income).
 The current year's contribution must be applied first against the \$15,000 limitation.

-26. For a corporation in 2011, the domestic production activities deduction is equal to 9% of the higher of (1) qualified production activities income or (2) taxable income.
+26. For a corporation in 2012, the domestic production activities deduction is equal to 9% of the higher of (1) qualified production activities income or (2) taxable income.
 However, the deduction cannot exceed 50% of the W-2 wages related to qualified production activities income.
-True False

 27. Generally, corporate net operating loss can be carried back 3 years and forward 5 years to offset taxable income for those years.
-True False

 28. Azul Corporation, a calendar year C corporation, received a dividend of \$50,000 from Naranja Corporation.
 Azul owns 10% of the Naranja Corporation stock.
 Assuming it is not subject to the taxable income limitation, Azul's dividends received deduction is \$35,000.
-True False